 There are a lot of companies selling greenhouses, so drive a hard bargain.
 If an opening vent isn't included in the price, ask for it to be included at no extra cost.
 As a general rule expect to pay around £500 for a good 6ft x 8ft aluminium greenhouse with a sliding door and vent, £400 for a 6ft x 6ft greenhouse and around £280 for 4ft x 6ft greenhouses.
 Or place a free advertisement on this site and maybe get one for free.

 How much will a new wooden greenhouse cost?

 A 8ft x 6ft timber framed greenhouse will cost about £900 make sure it comes with a minimum 10 Years Anti Rot Guarantee and includes Integral wooden staging.

 How much will a used greenhouse cost.

-You should be able to pick-up a secondhand aluminium greenhouse for about £100 or even free to collect A secondhand timber framed greenhouse will cost about double depending on the condition.
+You should be able to pick-up a second-hand aluminium greenhouse for about £100 or even free to collect.
+A second-hand timber framed greenhouse will cost approximately double depending on the condition.

 Because aluminium doesn't deteriorate and if you can wait until one becomes available in your area, consider buying (or if you are lucky get it free) a used greenhouse.

-There were quite a few small greenhouses offered free to collect, but if you can, go for as large a size as you can fit into your garden, or find two smaller greenhouses and link them end to end to form one large greenhouse.
+There were quite a few small greenhouses offered free to collect, but if you can, go for as large a size as you can fit into your garden.
+Or two smaller greenhouses and link them end to end to form one large greenhouse.